awslabs/data-solutions-framework-on-aws/framework/API.md

 ```

 - *Type:* aws-cdk-lib.aws_s3.IBucket
-- *Default:* If no bucket is provided, one will be created for you
+- *Default:* 'If no bucket is provided, one will be created for you'

 The S3 bucket where to upload the artifacts of the Spark Job This is where the entry point and archive of the virtual environment will be stored.